John M. Dwyer

 John M. Dwyer (August 25, 1935 - September 15, 2018) was an American set decorator.
-He was nominated for an Academy Award in the category Best Art Direction for the film Coal Miner's Daughter, and won an Emmy Award in 1981 for The Gangster Chronicles.
+He was nominated for an Academy Award in the category Best Art Direction for the film Coal Miner's Daughter, and won a Primetime Emmy Award in 1981 for The Gangster Chronicles, sharing the win with Howard E. Johnson and Robert George Freer.
 He worked on nearly 70 films and television shows from 1966 to 2004.